roryprimrose/roryprimrose.github.io/_posts/2018/2018-06-08-logging-exceptions-to-sentry.md

 ## Custom properties

 Exceptions in .Net often contain additional information that is not included in the ```Exception.Message``` property.
 Some good examples of this are ```SqlException```, ```ReflectionTypeLoadException ``` and the Azure ```StorageException```.
+The ReflectionTypeLoadException message for example will log the following message.

+> ReflectionTypeLoadException: Unable to load one or more of the requested types.
+Retrieve the LoaderExceptions property for more information.

-This information is additional metadata about the error which is critical to identifying the error.
+These properties contain additional metadata about the exception that is critical to identifying the error.
 Unfortunately most logging systems will only log the exception stacktrace and message.
 The result is an error report that is unactionable.

-One of the advantages of ```RavenClient``` is that the ```System.Exception.Data``` property is serialized and sent in the error report to Sentry.
+One of the advantages of ```RavenClient``` is that the ```System.Exception.Data``` property is sent in the error report to Sentry.
 What is missing is the ability to record any other custom exception properties.
 The Divergic.Logging.Sentry package caters for this by adding each custom exception property to the Data property so that it will be sent to Sentry.

 Consider the following exception.